 We've already written about the Force3 Defender catcher's helmet, and how impressed we were by it.

-Well, we're equally impressed with the Defender mask.
+Well, we're equally impressed with the Force3 Defender mask.

-This is truly a mask unlike any other.
-The Defender has what's called the (patent pending) S3 shock suspension system - containing strategically placed springs - and four, distributed memory foam pads.
+This is truly a unique mask unlike any others in the marketplace.
+The Defender has what's called the patented S3 shock suspension system - containing strategically placed springs - and four, distributed memory foam pads.

 When taken together, Force3 claims the Defender mask reduces impact by up to 50% over standard masks.
-Impressive.
+Impressive indeed.

-(Please note: This helmet is not "concussion proof".
-No helmet is.
+(Please note: This mask is not "concussion proof".
+No mask is.
 There is always risk playing behind the plate.)

 Interesting enough, many pro catchers are starting to catch on (pun intended) to this mask as well.

-During the 2020 season, a number of catchers wore the Defender mask across the MLB, including 2019 World Series champion Kurt Suzuki, Travis d'Arnaud, Salvador Perez, Tyler Flowers, Christian Vazquez and Yasmani Grandal (just to name a few).
+During the 2022 season, a substantial number of catchers wore the Defender mask across the MLB, including 2019 World Series champion Kurt Suzuki, 2021 World Series champion Travis d'Arnaud, Salvador Perez, Christian Vazquez and Yasmani Grandal (just to name a few).

 (For additional information, check out our detailed review on Force3 Pro Gear's products for catchers.)